jason11972/Shipping-Calculator/README.md

         - weight {number} the weight (in ounces) of the package
         - cost {number} the cost (in dollars) of shipping the package
       - details:
-        - should convert the weight (from pounds to ounces)
+        - should convert the weight (from pounds to ounces) 16 ounces to the pound.
         - calculate the shipping cost based on the following formula:
           - less than 20 ounces: 2 cents an ounce
           - greater than 2 pounds: 20 cents an ounce